 What Are the Benefits of Carrying a Balance?

-Competition in the credit card market is fierce — many companies battle it out by offering intro deals with 0% APR on all purchases.
-Credit card issuers also offer 0% APR balance transfer credit cards, which might be an option if you have high balances on your other cards.
+Competition in the credit card market is fierce, and many companies battle for customers by offering introductory deals with 0% APR on all purchases or balance transfers.

-If you can get a card with 0% APR, you can take advantage of the intro period and carry a balance.
+If you can get a card with 0% APR, you can take advantage of the intro period and carry a balance for purchases that you absolutely need to make but want to string out into payments, provided those payments are interest-free.
 Keep in mind, however, that once that intro period ends, your interest payments begin, so make sure you pay off your balance beforehand.

 What Are the Consequences of Carrying a Balance?

 Let’s say you have a credit card with a 15% APR and you carry a $2,000 balance on it for 12 months.
 That means you would pay $300 on that balance in interest alone.
-If you used that $300 to pay down the balance, it would improve your credit utilization ratio — which is how much of your available credit you’re using — and improve your credit score to boot.
+If you used that $300 to pay down the balance, it would lower your debt while improving your all-important credit utilization ratio, which would likely improve your credit score.

 Should You Carry a Credit Card Balance?